Space Janitors

 Space Janitors was a Canadian web series.
 The show is a parody of the Star Wars franchise and the plot is focused on two janitors, Darby and Mike, on a space station.
-It is available through the series producer Shaftesbury Plus on YouTube.
-Season 4 premiered the 5th of May 2024 on their YouTube channel.
+Season 1–3 is available through Geek & Sundry on YouTube.
+Season 4 premiered the 5th of May 2024 on their KindaTV channel.

 Characters

 Starring Brendan Halloran, Scott Ryan Yamamura, and Pat Thornton, Space Janitors centers around Social Group 417: